 In the hours immediately following a colonoscopy, a doctor may recommend that you eat sparingly or not at all.
 They may suggest a soft or liquid diet that’s low in residue.

-A colonoscopy is a screening test, typically done under general anesthesia.
-It’s used to detect potential health problems in the colon, such as polyps (small growths which may become cancerous), and colorectal cancer.
+A colonoscopy is a screening test, generally done under conscious sedation provided by a nurse or deep sedation provided by an anesthesiologist.
+It’s used to detect potential health problems in the colon, such as polyps and colorectal cancer.

 These dietary safeguards are typically required for one day only, but everyone is different.
 If your system can’t tolerate your usual diet immediately, continue to eat soft and liquid-based foods for an extra day or two.

-Foods and drinks to have the day after colonoscopy include:
+Foods and drinks to have the day after your colonoscopy include:

 - drinks with electrolytes

 - tender, cooked vegetables